Robotic-Decision-Making-Lab/blue/README.md

   that you performed development and testing in
 - A development environment that includes many of the tools that you need to develop software for underwater vehicles
-- First-party sensor drivers for common underwater sensors.
+- First-party drivers for common underwater sensors

 ## Citation